 Rising sea temperatures and an increase in carbon dioxide levels are also a threat to coral reefs, which declined by 16 percent in just one year, according to the National Wildlife Federation.
 Changes in temperature can result in coral bleaching, which happens when it expels the algae that gives coral its color and serves as an energy source.
 And while bleached coral can still live, it becomes more susceptible, placing entire reefs in danger of dying.

-But increasing temperatures of oceans is just one of the treats placing marine life in danger.
+But increasing ocean temperatures are just one of the treats placing marine life in danger.
 A warmer climate is melting sea ice at an alarming rate, causing sea levels to rise and posing a risk to the species who call the ocean their home.

 Species Are in Danger Due to Rising Sea Levels

 Melting ice increases the depth of the ocean, affecting species like coral that rely on shallow water for photosynthesis.
 Seagrass, which serves as a food source for crustaceans, sea urchins, manatees, and other marine life, also relies on photosynthesis to survive.
-This vital vegetation not only provides food, it helps stabilize the ocean floor, serve as a habitat for shellfish and other tiny sea dwellers, and protect small species from predators.
+This vital vegetation not only provides food, but it also stabilizes the ocean floor, serves as a habitat for shellfish and other tiny sea dwellers, and protects small species from predators.

 How You Can Help